peteroupc/CBOR/docs/PeterO.Cbor.CBORDateConverter.md

  * <i>obj</i>: A CBOR object that specifies a date/time according to the conversion type used to create this date converter.

- * <i>year</i>: An array whose first element will store the year.
-The array's length must be 1 or greater.
+ * <i>year</i>: Will store the year.
 If this function fails, the year is set to null.

  * <i>lesserFields</i>: An array that will store the fields (other than the year) of the date and time.
 The array's length must be 7 or greater.
 If this function fails, the first seven elements are set to 0.
 For more information, see the (EInteger[], int) overload of this method.